OmarK124/Glorious-Model-O-Profile-Switch/README.md

 the wparams (421DCB, 400BDE, 4228B7) are the ones the switch the profile (not apply it just change it) are likley different for every installation, I had to get them using [Microsoft Spy++](https://learn.microsoft.com/en-us/visualstudio/debugger/introducing-spy-increment?view=vs-2022) and then clicking on each profile to get the wparam of the message.

+Steps:
+1. create a new venv called venv
+2. pip install pywin32
+3. get the wparams
+4. have the script run on startup